christopherkmoore/windower/addons/otto/README.md

 Bugs
-dispel false isn't working for first time on new mobs fix whm erase-ga (it's breaking buffs because of prioritization.) -- maybe fixed? clean up vprint logs weaponskill / magicburst carries to new target.
+dispel false isn't working for first time on new mobs dispel is spamming when 'no effect' happens backline roles are drawing weapons using pull fix whm erase-ga (it's breaking buffs because of prioritization.) -- maybe fixed? clean up vprint logs weaponskill / magicburst carries to new target.